Controlling access with Amazon Data Firehose - Amazon Data Firehose

 When you create or update your Firehose stream, you specify a security group for Firehose to use when it sends data to your OpenSearch Serverless collection.
 You can use the same security group that the OpenSearch Serverless collection uses or a different one.
 If you specify a different security group, ensure that it allows outbound HTTPS traffic to the OpenSearch Serverless collection's security group.
 Also ensure that the OpenSearch Serverless collection's security group allows HTTPS traffic from the security group you specified when you configured your Firehose stream.
 If you use the same security group for both your Firehose stream and the OpenSearch Serverless collection, make sure the security group inbound rule allows HTTPS traffic.
 For more information about security group rules, see Security group rules in the Amazon VPC documentation.

-Grant Amazon Data Firehose Access to a Splunk Destination
+Grant Firehose access to a Splunk destination

 When you're using a Splunk destination, Amazon Data Firehose delivers data to your Splunk HTTP Event Collector (HEC) endpoint.
 It also backs up that data to the Amazon S3 bucket that you specify, and you can optionally use an Amazon KMS key that you own for Amazon S3 server-side encryption.
 If error logging is enabled, Firehose sends data delivery errors to your CloudWatch log streams.
 You can also use Amazon Lambda for data transformation.